Miriam Margolyes names the one Graham Norton Show guest she ‘disliked’

 “She thought when she was on the programme that it was all about her,” Margolyes explained, while being interviewed by author Philippe Sands.
 “She thought, ‘Who is this woman?
 Miriam who?’”

-Margolyes added of the singer-turned-actor: “She wasn’t friendly and I didn’t like that and so I showed my dislike, which wasn’t very nice of me because she was much younger than me and I should have just taught her how to behave.”
+Margolyes added of the singer-turned-actor, who this week admitted she deliberately slept with best friend Miquita Oliver’s pop star crush: “She wasn’t friendly and I didn’t like that and so I showed my dislike, which wasn’t very nice of me because she was much younger than me and I should have just taught her how to behave.”

 The episode in question aired in 2014, and the pair appeared on the sofa alongside Dominic Cooper.